UPDATE: An Introduction to the Legal System and Legal Research in Chad

 The Constitution is the supreme law of the land.
 All the other sources of law shall be in conformity with its provisions.
 The Constitution was adopted by referendum and shall be amended by referendum or by the National Assembly through a 3/5 majority vote.

-Chad is a Civil Law Country.
-International treaties are dealt with under Title XIV (Articles 217 to 221) of the Chadian Constitution.
+Chad is a civil law country.
+International treaties are dealt with under Title XV (Articles 22 & 225) of the Chadian Constitution.
 International treaties are negotiated and ratified by the President of the Republic.
-Some treaties shall necessarily be ratified, and their ratification requires the authorization of the Parliament.
-These include peace treaties, defense treaties, trade treaties, treaties relating to the use of the national territory or the exploitation of natural resources, agreements relating to the international organization, treaties involving state finances, and treaties relating to the status of persons.
+However, some treaties shall necessarily be ratified, and their ratification requires the authorization of the Parliament.
+These include peace treaties, defense treaties, trade treaties, treaties relating to the use of the national territory or the exploitation of natural resources, agreements relating to the international organization, those who engage the finances of the State or those relating to the state of the people can be approved or ratified only after authorization of the National Assembly and take effect only after approval or ratification.

-Acts of Parliaments in Chad are passed by the National Assembly.
-Such Acts may originate from the Government (projet de loi) or from a Member of the National Assembly (proposition de loi).
-Once a bill is passed, it is sent on to the Government and signed into law by the President of the Republic within 15 days (8 days in case of emergency).
-During these 15 days, the President can send the bill back to the National Assembly for more deliberation.
+Acts of Parliament in Chad are passed by the National Assembly.
+Such acts may originate from the Government (projet de loi) or from a Member of the National Assembly (proposition de loi).
+Once a bill is passed, it is sent on to the Government and signed into law by the President of the Republic within 15 days (8 days in case of emergency) following its transmission.
+During these 15 days, the president can refer the law to the National Assembly for a new deliberation of the law or some of its articles.
+This reference suspends the period of promulgation (Article 87).

 The Constitution identifies a domain where the Parliament can intervene by means of legislation.
-Within this domain, there is a distinction between matters for which the Parliament sets the rules and those for which it only determines the fundamental principles that need to be subsequently complemented by rules and regulations to be taken by the Executive Branch.
+Within this domain, there is a distinction between matters for which the Parliament sets the rules and those for which it only determines the fundamental principles that need to be subsequently complemented by rules and regulations to be taken by the Executive Branch (article 127).

 The Parliament can pass laws to regulate civic rights and fundamental guarantees for the exercise of public freedoms, taxation, citizenship, the status and the capacity of persons, matrimonial regimes, inheritance and liberal gifts, the determination of criminal offences and applicable sentences, criminal proceedings, amnesty, the establishment of new courts, the status of judges, etc.